 Connect with like-minded people

 Stressful situations and periods can be greatly eased by sharing time with others.
 Connecting with people who have been through similar experiences or are at the same stage of life as you can greatly reduce the feelings of stress.

-At The Centre for Care and Wellbeing, we have created a safe environment where participants can take the time needed during this significant time of loss, to reflect, remember and be reminded to take care of themselves physically and emotionally.
+At The Centre for Care & Wellbeing, we have created a safe environment where participants can take the time needed during this significant time of loss, to reflect, remember and be reminded to take care of themselves physically and emotionally.